 3. Can I pay my loan earlier than the agreed-upon date with the loan app?

 Yes, you can pay for your loan earlier than the agreed-upon repayment period.
 However, you still have to pay the same interest rate.
 So, it’s probably better to just follow the repayment schedule.

 4. What happens if I don’t pay my loan from a loan app?

 Not being able to pay your loan means you are in default.
 Different scenarios can happen when you default on your loan, including:

 - The loan app may call you to ask about your circumstances.
-If the company is understanding enough, then they may offer a loan repayment period extension with additional interest or fees.
+If the company understands enough, they may offer a loan repayment period extension with additional interest or fees.

 - Your credit history will have a negative record.
 This will make it harder for you to get loans from the same company.
-Lending companies may also share credit history with other financial institutions, so it can also affect you when applying for loans with another company.
+Lending companies may also share credit history with other financial institutions, which can affect your loan application with another company.

 It’s important to remember that you cannot be jailed for defaulting on a loan.
-However, if you issued checks for loan payments while knowing that you have insufficient funds, you may be criminally liable for a violation of Batas Pambansa Blg.
-229.
+However, if you issued checks for loan payments while knowing that you have insufficient funds, you may be criminally liable for violating Batas Pambansa Blg.
+2211.

 - Domingo, R. (2022).
 Residential property prices rose 4.9% in Q4 2021.
 Retrieved 25 April 2022, from https://business.inquirer.net/344269/residential-property-prices-rose-4-9-in-q4-2021